 Activities: Swimming, boating, fishing

 Don’t let the name fool you: Long Pond is one big lake!
 You’ll find this gorgeous lake in southeastern Massachusetts.
 This lake covers more than 1,720 acres and is fed by multiple streams.
-It’s a well-known spot for fishing and boating, so feel free to get the boat on the water and cast a couple lines.
+It’s a well-known spot for fishing and boating, so feel free to get the boat on the water and cast a couple of lines.
 Be careful, though, as there are numerous large rocks that can damage your boat.

 If you plan on fishing in Long Pond, expect to see species like largemouth bass, rainbow trout, bluegill, and yellow perch.